 For me this was always a powerful reminder that Christ’s identity transcends the physical features of the body of Jesus of Nazareth while yet being integrally a part of his life in all of its various stages from birth to death to resurrection to ascension to future coming.

-Of the various churches the eight or so churches that have played the role of “home church” for me, St. Stephen is the only one whose space focused on an single prominent image of Christ.
+Of the eight or so churches that have played the role of “home church” for me, St. Stephen is the only one whose space focused on an single prominent image of Christ.
 There is much wisdom in not having a single image as a focal point.
-I know of more than one congregation that embarrassed by the style or form of a Jesus in their church that they just don’t have the heart of funds to expunge.
+I know of more than one congregation that embarrassed by the style or form of a Jesus in their church that they just don’t have the heart or funds to expunge.
 I can understand why the cross over the altar at St. Stephen was removed.
 But I liked the Christ of the Nations.
 I do think of it often.
 I hope to get students to write a study of it in the future.